 Heart with pericardium and ostia (sing. ostium).
 Open circulatory system with large haemocoel (coelomic cavity specialized for the transmission of circulatory fluid).

 Highly cephalized: Paired nerve cords run ventrally to the gut tube.
 For each segment, each cord has a ganglion from which the segment is innervated.
 Each pair of ganglia is connected by a commissure.
-The first three meet in a commissure in the head, dorsal to the esophagus, forming a brain.

 The living euarthropod groups:

 Arachnida - spiders (right), scorpions, ticks, mites, and many more.

 Extinct members including Eurypterida - "sea scorpions"

 Myriopoda: (Silurian - Quaternary) Including

 Diplopoda - millipedes (right)